Republic of Ireland soccer manager Jack Charlton resigns after nine and a half years.

 His era is one of unparalleled success.

-Speculation regarding a successor is rife and includes Mick McCarthy, Joe Kineer, Kenny Daglish, Alex Ferguson.
+Speculation regarding a successor includes Mick McCarthy, Joe Kineer, Kenny Daglish, and Alex Ferguson.

 As Big Jack steps down the FAI acknowledged what he has done for Irish football and put Ireland on a world stage.
-Kilcoyne comments
+Louis Kilcoyne says,

 We are eternally grateful to Jack.

-An RTÉ News report by Tony O'Donoghue broadcast on 21 December 1995.
+An RTÉ News report broadcast on 21 December 1995.
+The reporter is by Tony O'Donoghue.